BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 understand why I want to -- IntelliJ IDEA support for Groovy often cannot do completion because it can't always infer types.
 Completion alone would make it worth trying Kotlin.

+If you've been struggling to create a mental model for Gradle, I hope this post has provided some insights.